SudharshanShanmugasundaram/Neural-Image-Caption-Generation/README.md

 5. Pickle

 *I would recommend atleast 8 Gigs of RAM when you run it on your local machine.*

-*If you have GPU make use of the Progressive model which is included.*
+*If you have GPU make use of the Progressive Model which is included.*